Each of the MDWFP's Bureaus has a unique role in carrying

 Fisheries, and Parks (MDWFP).
 The MDWFP is the state agency charged

-by state statute to conserve, manage, and protect Mississippi's
+by state statute to conserve, manage, protect Mississippi's natural

 The MDWFP's annual budget is unlike that of many state agencies;